krultra/runners-hub/docs/ENVIRONMENTS.md

   - Export data: `npm run emulator:export`
   - Import JSON to emulator: `npm run emulator:import`

+## Firestore cloning between environments

+When copying Firestore data between `runnershub-62442` (prod) and `runnershubtest` (test), be aware that Firebase Auth is **not** cloned and UIDs may differ between projects for the same email address.

+See `docs/CLONE_FIRESTORE.md` for details and mitigations.

 ## Version and Stage Badges

 - Header test badge is controlled by `REACT_APP_STAGE=test`.